Siberian Huskies

 must be updated regularly, as their highly

-intelligent Siberian eventually can figure them out.
-Keeping your
+intelligent Siberian will eventually figure them out.
+If you cannot keep your home secure from escapement, keeping your

 fur baby inside in a crate when not home is NOT cruel but sometimes

 necessary to keep them safe.
-Never underestimate your Siberian.
+Never underestimate your older Siberian.
 No

 matter how old they are, they can still escape as easily as if they